Azure/AzureStack-Tools/Syndication/readme.md

 - Azure Stack RP registered within your Azure Subscription

 - Azure Subscription used to register Azure Stack System (Multi Node or ASDK)
-- AzureStack 1.3.0 PowerShell needs to be installed
+- AzureStack module version greater than or equal to 1.3.0 PowerShell needs to be installed

 (https://docs.microsoft.com/en-us/azure/azure-stack/azure-stack-powershell-install)